 Streelman stayed out of trouble for the majority of the second nine and made some great par-saving putts to stay in contention for the biggest victory of his career.

 Without doubt the highlight of the day came when an insect or small spider decided to head down Miguel Jiminez’s short at the 16th green.

-Thomas Bjorn backed up opening round 66, to take the lead late in the second round and ensured that Denmark are within range of catching the United States team over the weekend.
+Thomas Bjorn backed up opening round 66, to take the lead late in the second round and ensured that Denmark is within range of catching the United States team over the weekend.